senaite/senaite2.com/docs/quickstart.md

 ![Client Contacts](/screenshots/client_contact_listing.png "Client Contacts")

-Click on the "Add" button and create a new Client Contact with either your own details or as shown in the screenshot above.
+Click on the *Add* button and create a new Client Contact with either your own details or as shown in the screenshot above.

 **☝️Note:**